 - ensure the system is designed to avoid increasing unacceptable flood risk from exceedance flows.
-The details must take into account the circumstances when SuDS arrangements are within areas where there is a 0.5% AEP7 or more.
-Further comment on this issue is provided in Appendix 4. - be accommodated within the proposed site, and understood as an essential factor in determination of the overall capacity and layout of any site.
-For large developments where there is an intention to separate the development into zones, which are to be constructed at different stages, or by different developers, a drainage master plan covering the whole area of the development should be submitted.
-Where off-site SuDS arrangements are seen as being justified, then this must also be within the control of the applicant and form an integral part of the application. - be based on a unified approach to cover surface water drainage from on-site roads and from the remainder of the site.
-Roads within the development should discharge into SuDS and developers should include in their proposal how they intend to give the roads authority the necessary rights to connect into and discharge roads water into these systems.
+The details must take into account the circumstances when SuDS arrangements are within areas where there is a 0.5% AEP or more.
+Further comment on this issue is provided in Appendix 4. - be accommodated within the proposed site and understood as an essential factor in determination of the overall capacity and layout of any site.
+This means that in addition to the avoidance of unacceptable on-site flood risk any SuDS should be neutral or better with respect to flood risk both up and down stream.
+For large developments where there is an intention to separate the development into zones, which are to be constructed at different stages, or by different developers, being reached or exceeded in any year of 1% (1:100).
+This is often referred to as the 'once in 100 year flood'.
+It should be noted however, that the occurrence of a flood event does not change the statistical probability of another flood occurring.

+a drainage master plan covering the whole area of the development should be submitted.
+Where offsite SuDS arrangements are seen as being justified, then this must also be within the control of the applicant and form an integral part of the application.